 Top of Water Canyon: The route goes near several red and orange slickrock formations.
 The trail will go toward the head the of the slot canyon.
 This is a technical slot that is used by guided canyoneering groups.
 In fact, there was a group descending the canyon when I was there.
 They were the only people I saw in the whole canyon.
 The trail begins to follow switch backs up the mountainside on the left looking up canyon.
 This trail is in good condition by Zion standards.
 If something looks very difficult you are probably off route so search around for the easiest path.
 Near the top are some rock ledges that you scramble over.
 The top of Water Canyon is also known as "top rock".
 You will get a great view of the surrounding area from here.
 The plateau of the mountain can now be seen above you.

 The Wash: There is no trail in this section of the route from the top of the canyon to the plateau.
 Make a note of where the white domes are located on the plateau.
 They are easy to spot because everything else is red and orange.
 You will be using them as a landmark.
 From the rim start hiking north toward the plateau.
 Find the easiest route through the trees and bushes down to the wash.
-You’ll lose a little elevation going down to the wash which will be below.
+You'll lose a little elevation going down to the wash which will be below.
 Once in the wash start hiking west.
 The wash is full of sand and there were a few pools of water when I was there.
 There will be side wash that meets up with the main wash.
 It goes up the obvious canyon that is south of the White Domes.
 Turn here and hike north up this wash.
-Easy hiking in the sand will lead to slickrock higher up.
-Hike up slickrock slabs to the plateau near the White Domes.
+Easy hiking in the sand will lead to more slickrock higher up.
+Hike up slickrock slabs to the plateau near a jeep trail below the White Domes.

 White Domes: The White Domes are light colored sandstone formations located on top of the plateau.
 Some of them are white while others have orange and yellow swirls in them.
 It reminded me of the Wave and other places I have been to in Escalante.
 There is also a good view back toward Zion National Park from here.
 After taking photos, you should see the dirt trail located behind the domes.
 This is actually an old cattle trail.
 Although this is a wilderness study area, there are ATV’s and jeeps that still use it.
 I saw dozens of them on a nice Saturday afternoon.
 You'll want to follow the trail west.
 Expect your pace to become slower due to deep sand.